TakutoYoshikai/elemental-sight/README.md

 # git-extract
 This is an extractor of git repository.
+It can extract all file changed from all histories.

 ### Usage
 **install**